earthly/website/blog/_posts/2021-10-22-bash-string.md

     echo "Found file named todo: $file" fi
 ```

 The file name will match in both cases:

 ```
 Found gzip file: todo.gz
 Found file named todo: todo.gz
 ```

-Glob patterns have their limits though.
-When I need to confirm a string matches a specific format, I usually more right to regular expression match (`~=`).
+Glob patterns have their limits, though.
+And so when I need to confirm a string matches a specific format, I usually more right to regular expression match(`~=`).

-Here is starts with:
+Here is how I would write a regex match for checking if a string starts with `aa`:

 ```
 name="aardvark"